resources index

 Sabicas

-Paco de Lucía, sample 2.
-Paco has always played excellent thumb-only alzapúas, and he is one of the developers of this style.
-The example seen below is also from "Solera."
+Paco de Lucía, falseta 2.
+Paco played excellent alzapúas throughout his career, and his development of this technique and others is well known.
+Like example 1, this falseta is from his soleá "Solera."
 The quintuplet figure at the third beat is unusual.
-It is interesting to note that, since his first recordings, he has used both kinds of alzapúa, recording both styles within the same track on several occasions ("La Tumbona" is a recent example).
+It is interesting to note that, since his first recordings, he used both mechanisms and recorded both within the same track on several occasions ("La Tumbona" is a more recent example).
 Capo at the fourth fret.
-The idea is heard at 2:07.

 (click here to listen)